slbailey/Retrovue/docs/domain/SchedulePlan.md

   - Grid alignment, soft-start-after-current, fixed zone end, no mid-longform cuts, and carry-in policies are all applied
   - The preview is not persisted but shows exactly how the plan will resolve

-**Parity for UI:**
+### Function-call Parity

-The Planning Mode REPL commands have equivalent function calls that the UI will use:
+The UI uses the same engine:

 - **`PlanAPI.addZone(channelId, planId, zoneName, fromTime, toTime, dayFilters?)`** - Equivalent to `zone add`
 - **`PlanAPI.setPattern(channelId, planId, zoneName, programNames[])`** - Equivalent to `pattern set`